visheshd/visheshd.github.io/_posts/2016-04-12-are-you-wasting-your-coding-chops.md

 ---
 layout: post
 title: Are you wasting your coding chops?
-Walk more, type less and still do more during your work day!
+Spend coding time on real problems
 type: post
 published: true
 excerpt: "As a developer, I never want to spend time doing things that a script or a software can do for me.
 But if you suffer